Fu-PusH/statement-finder/README.md

 This repository contains the software as well as the data set of interview statements.

+Use an instance of Statement Finder at: [http://www2.hu-berlin.de/fupush/statement-finder](http://www2.hu-berlin.de/fupush/statement-finder).

 ## Software

 Fu-PusH Statement Finder is a web front-end written in HTML, CSS and Javascript using the AngularJS framework.